mailpile/www.mailpile.is/blog/2023-05-01_A_Mail_Client_in_Six_Steps.md

 It's time to polish it off,
 tie up the loose ends and share the results with the wider community.

-Which is exacty what NLNet are going to help us do. :-)
+Which is exacty what NLnet are going to help us do. :-)

 *Please join the
 [discussion about this post](https://community.mailpile.is/t/a-grant-from-nlnet-a-mail-client-in-six-steps/1054)